hessammehr/hessammehr.github.io/blog/posts/2025-02-23-droplet-generative-process-2.md

-# Trialing generative processes for chemical microscopy (part 1)
+# Trialing generative processes for chemical microscopy (part 2)

-Is it possible to use a generative process to model microscope images (and is it worth the effort)?
+Last time we used a very rigid generative model (droplets modeled as gaussians).
+This time we'll use a learned representation of droplets.

 ```python